ÅRE – STIKLESTAD

 The Indalsälven river flows through lush agricultural landscape with Iron Age remains.
 You walk west along the old road to Duved, where a path leads to Tegeforsen waterfall.
 Duved church in the centre of the village resembles a wooden Gothic cathedral.
 After Forsa, the road ascends to a panoramic view of the valley with a fortress beside the river.
 After a brief stretch along the E14 highroad, you turn into Skalstugevägen.
 It is also called Karl Johansvägen (Karl Johan’s road), because it was reinaugurated in 1835 by King Karl XIV Johan.
 The beautiful vaulted stone bridges still remain in place, about 20 in all.
 Make a detour to Tännforsen, a thunderous waterfall with a foaming 38 metre drop.
-The tourist station, built in 1906, has a café and a shop selling Sami handicrafts.
+The tourist station, built in 1906, has a café and a shop selling Sami handicrafts during the summer.

 Skalstugevägen was a busy route during the winter market in Levanger, Norway.
 Farmers transporting leather to market stayed in hostels along the road.
 Medstugan originated as a pilgrim hostel.
 Skalstugan also had a dairy, a brewery and a sawmill in the late 19th century.
 The road continues on high terrain surrounded by mountain peaks.
 You are now in reindeer territory.
 The reindeer from Kall Sami village graze here in early winter before migrating to the mountains of Mullfjället and Sundsvalen.
 Their summer pasture is in Skäckerfjällen, but with a little luck you might see reindeer on the Norwegian side.
 St. Olavsleden now diverts from the tarmac road and crosses the national border on an old road through a sparse mountain birch forest.